PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

-# README for the CUT&RUN Nextflow Pipeline using Apptainer as a Container
+# CUT&RUN Nextflow Pipeline using Apptainer as a Container

 **Building an Apptainer Container**